paco-sparta/documentation/content/en/integrations/rsyslog.md

        ```
 {{< /site-region >}}

-5. Restart Rsyslog and your new logs are forwarded directly to your Datadog account.
+5. Restart Rsyslog.
+Your new logs are forwarded directly to your Datadog account.
    ```shell
    sudo systemctl restart rsyslog
    ```